-To create an actual experience, one that is steeped in history of black pepper and Tamil delicacies, renowned food historian and chef, Sridevi Balasubramanian popularly known as Shri Bala, an expert on Tamil cuisine, has been invited to curate the Black Pepper Food Festival.
+To create an experience, one steeped in the history of black pepper and Tamil delicacies, renowned food historian and chef Sridevi Balasubramanian, popularly known as Shri Bala, an expert on Tamil cuisine, has been invited to curate the Black Pepper Food Festival.
 An epicurean initiative to trace the journey of spices in India through a culinary sojourn of Southern Deccan area of Tamizhagam, Bala, who has an eager interest inside the evolution of meals from pre-ancient instances to the modern, has recreated a whole menu of Tamilian dishes covering three eras spanning 3,000 years.

-On the menu are dishes organized with just black pepper because the spice, however presenting a ramification of flavors thanks to the use of other ancient components and cooking techniques.
-For example, Druva grass smoked meat in which Druva grass is used to smoke and cook dinner mutton is spiced handiest with black pepper, however, the smoke of Druva grass lends a weird highly spiced flavor to the beef corresponding to the modern-day garam masala.
+On the menu are dishes organized with just black pepper because the spice, however, presents a ramification of flavors thanks to other ancient components and cooking techniques.
+For example, Druva grass smoked meat in which Druva grass is used to smoke and cook dinner mutton is spiced handiest with black pepper.
+However, the smoke of Druva grass lends a weird, highly spiced flavor to the beef corresponding to the modern-day garam masala.

-From the Sangam Era, ruled via black pepper, the festival moves ahead in time to explore the medieval era of Tamil delicacies, when the Arabs, Dutch and Portuguese got here to India through the ocean-path.
-Chilies and tomatoes were delivered to the Indian cuisine at some stage in this time and it was at some point of this time that purple curry recipes flourished in Tamizhagam.
-Soupy curries like Mutton Paya, the Goat leg curry soup or Pallipalayam, a highly spiced gravy, are a part of the competition, with each having a liberal use of chilies within the gravies.
+The festival moves ahead in time to explore the medieval era of Tamil delicacies from the Sangam Era, ruled via black pepper.
+The Arabs, Dutch and Portuguese got here to India through the ocean path.
+Chilies and tomatoes were delivered to the Indian cuisine at some stage in this time, and it was at some point, purple curry recipes flourished in Tamizhagam.
+Soupy curries like Mutton Paya, the Goat leg curry soup, or Pallipalayam, a highly spiced gravy, are a part of the competition.
+Each has a liberal use of chilies within the gravies.

-Explaining the contemporary Tamizhaga delicacies, Bala says the Mughals and Britishers have had predominant and lengthy-lasting affects over Indian delicacies in the south.
-Several spices like cloves, black cardamom and megastar anise got brought from Mughlai delicacies to Indian delicacies and elements like potatoes became a part of our day by day cooking because of the continental influence.
-The cognizance of the pageant is on real meals from the ancient Tamizhaga place that spread across Tamil Nadu, Kerala and elements of Karnataka and Andhra Pradesh.
+Explaining the contemporary Tamizhaga delicacies, Bala says the Mughals and Britishers have had predominant and lengthy-lasting effects over Indian delicacies in the south.
+Several spices like cloves, black cardamom, and megastar anise got brought from Mughlai delicacies to Indian delicacies.
+Elements like potatoes became a part of our day-by-day cooking because of the continental influence.
+The cognizance of the pageant is on real meals from the ancient Tamizhaga place that spread across Tamil Nadu, Kerala, and Karnataka and Andhra Pradesh elements.

-A must try from the Sangam Era is Mukkani Payasam, an aggregate of jackfruit, banana, and mango.
-For meat fanatics, there may be Manga Meen Kuzhumbu, fish with raw mango gravy and Eral Keerai Kuzhumbu, prawns with amaranth gravy.
+A must-try from the Sangam Era is Mukkani Payasam, an aggregate of jackfruit, banana, and mango.
+There may be Manga Meen Kuzhumbu, fish with raw mango gravy, and Eral Keerai Kuzhumbu, prawns with amaranth gravy for meat fanatics.
 Representing the modern-day day recipes is Sodhi or the candy coconut milk gravy, cooked in conjunction with a collection of seasonal greens and gives a subtle burst of flavors.
-For those with an insatiable candy enamel, Serki Bath or the Cotton seed and rice pudding from the Medieval technology and the Kavuni Arisi Halwa or the black rice pudding from the present day technology are should-haves.
+Finally, for those with an insatiable candy enamel, Serki Bath or the Cottonseed and rice pudding from the Medieval technology and the Kavuni Arisi Halwa or the black rice pudding from the present-day technology are should-haves.